phasi/nordnet-api-client/README.md

 Check methods.go for possible methods and methods_test.go for usage reference.

+## Contribution

+Please feel free to submit pull requests. "...If it ain't broken it does not have enough features yet..."

 ## Usage example

 1. Open your browser's developer console -> Go to "Network" (it might be called something else)